breaddog/breaddog/README.md

 Love/Hate relationship with C,
 Comfortable with JavaScript

-Intrigued by Technology, Enjoy problem solving and learning new Things Currently on Ethereum.
+Intrigued by Technology, Enjoy problem solving and learning new things.

+Currently on Ethereum.

 Coffee Addict (Pour Overs + Flair Espresso Based)